Paris Fashion Week Guide

 In 1998, John Galliano pulled off one of the most extravagant fashion shows ever seen!

-The show ended on the marble steps of Paris' Opera Garnier where paper butterflies fell on the models.
+The show ended on the marble steps of the Opera Garnier in Paris where paper butterflies fell on the models.

 Taking over the Louvre is one thing but putting a real train in there for your show is another.

 The models walked off the train which pulled into Cour Carrée and porters brought their accessories with them as part of the show!

 The feats pulled off by these designers just illustrate the level of creativity found in French fashion.
-This has been a mainstay ever since its inception 40 years ago.
+It's been a mainstay ever since its inception over 40 years ago.

-What are your thoughts on Paris Fashion Week?
-Hit the share button and let us know!
+Would someone like this Fashion Week Guide?
+Hit the share button and let them know!